This information is for:

 Although we make reasonable efforts to compile accurate information in our leaflets and to update the information in our leaflets, we make no representations, warranties or guarantees, whether express or implied, that the content in this leaflet is accurate, complete or up to date.

-Anyone with Postpartum Psychosis will need to get treatment as soon as possible.
-This is usually best done in hospital, ideally in a specialist Mother & Baby Unit (3).
-See our leaflet about Mother & Baby Units.
+Anyone with postpartum psychosis will need to get treatment as soon as possible.
+This is usually best done in hospital, ideally in a specialist Mother and Baby Unit (MBU) (3).
+See our information about Mother and Baby Units.

 - Excited, elated or ‘high’.